leonardr/botfriend/README.md

 It's difficult to test a bot that does random things.
 You might have a bug that makes the bot crash only one time in a thousand.
-Or your bot might sometimes work but take a long time to run.
+Or your bot might never crash, but sometimes take a long time to run.

 This is why we have the `botfriend.test.stress` script, which asks a bot to come up with ten thousand jokes in a row.
 The jokes aren't published anywhere; the goal is just to give a good test of all the possible cases that might happen inside your bot.

-Since Example Bot is really simple, it can generate ten thousand jokes with no problem, although some of them are repeats:
+Since Number Jokes is really simple, it can generate ten thousand jokes with no problem, although some of them are repeats:

 ```
-$ botfriend.test.stress example-bot
+$ botfriend.test.stress number-jokes
 # Why is 2 afraid of 3?
 Because 3 ate 5!
 # Why is 7 afraid of 8?
 Because 8 ate 10!
 # Why is 1 afraid of 2?
 Because 2 ate 4!